qmorrier/SshCommander/README.md

 # SshCommander

-This is a basic and easy to use JAVA/SWING programm used to send mutliple SSH or TELNET commands to multiple hosts.
+This is a basic and easy to use JAVA/SWING program used to send mutliple SSH or TELNET commands to one or several hosts.

 ![Preview1](./HMI_SshCommander.png)